jhajek/Linux-text-book-part-1/Chapter-04/chapter-04.md

 Install these desktops, restart your system and as you login switch your desktop environment and take a screenshot of the new environment.

-1) Install the Xfce Desktop on Fedora 34
+1) Install the Budgie desktop on Fedora Workstation
-1) Install the Ubuntu Mate Desktop on Ubuntu 20.04
+1) Install the Ubuntu Mate Desktop on Ubuntu Desktop
-1) Install the Xfce4 Desktop on Ubuntu 20.04 (the xubuntu-desktop package)

 **Deliverable:** Take screenshots of all successful installs of software.
-See Blackboard for submission details.

 #### Footnotes